-A gold IRA is also occasionally referred to as a precious metals IRA.
-That’s because this investment vehicle allows you to hold physical gold, silver, or other precious metals.
-You can set up this account with pre-taxed money or as a Roth IRA with post-tax funds.
+A gold IRA, also known as a precious metals IRA, is a type of investment vehicle that gives you the ability to hold physical gold, silver, and other valuable metals.
+You have the option of funding this account either with pre-taxed money or as a Roth IRA with post-tax funds.

 The IRS has strict guidelines for the kinds of metals that can be included in a gold IRA.
 The only precious metals that can be included are gold, silver, platinum, and palladium.